London Drum

 Trooping the Colour at Horse Guards & RAF flypast

 Where?
 Horse Guards, Whitehall, Westminster When?
-15th June 2024 Parade starts at 10.20 AM and ends at 12.25 PM The balcony appearance takes place at 1 PM The flypast will be visible over central London between 12.40 PM and 1.15 PM, and will pass over Buckingham Palace at exactly 1 PM Tickets?
+14th June 2025 Parade starts at 10.20 AM and ends at 12.25 PM The balcony appearance takes place at 1 PM The flypast will be visible over central London between 12.40 PM and 1.15 PM, and will pass over Buckingham Palace at exactly 1 PM Price?
 Free to watch from The Mall Horse Guards: £30 (seated); £10 (standing) Seated tickets are allocated in an online ballot.
 Ballot is only open during March.
-Standing tickets will be available to buy after ballot closes See kbp.army.mod.uk for details Parking: Nearby car parks Buses: 3, 11, 12, 24, 53, 87, 88, 159 Bus fares Trains: The closest station is Westminster Circle District Jubilee Other nearby stations: Charing Cross and Embankment Train fares
+Standing tickets will be available to buy after ballot closes · See kbp.army.mod.uk for details Parking: Nearby car parks Buses: 3, 11, 12, 24, 53, 87, 88, 159 Bus fares Trains: The closest station is Westminster Circle District Jubilee Other nearby stations: Charing Cross and Embankment Train fares

 Trooping the Colour dates all the way back to the 17th century and was originally intended to show off the regiment's flag to the soldiers so they'd recognise it on the battlefield.
 These days it's held to mark the monarch's official birthday (King Charles' actual birthday is on the 14th November).